semanticsean/ATAT/README.md

 ## How to Run:
 To execute the system, run the `main.py` script, which initializes the agent manager, GPT model, and email server, then starts the email server to begin processing emails.

-## email_server.py Overview:
+## email_client.py Overview:
-**Purpose:** This module appears to handle the operations related to an email server, including connecting to an IMAP server, processing incoming emails, and sending emails.
+**Purpose:** This module appears to handle the operations related to an email client, including connecting to an IMAP server, processing incoming emails, and sending emails.

 **Key Functions:**
 - `__init__`: Initializes the email server with necessary credentials.